The audience: WHHAAATTT??!!!

 - Tavi of Jim Butcher's Codex Alera does this several times a book.
 Once, he wrote his own pardons.

-- Everyone in the Tortall Universe does this.
+- Almost everyone in the Tortall Universe does this.

-- Alanna kick-starts off the tradition by disguising her gender to become a knight.
-By the time it's revealed she's a girl, she runs off to avoid the political implications.
+- Alanna kick-starts off the tradition by disguising her gender to become a knight in Song of the Lioness.
+By the time it's revealed she's a girl, she runs off to avoid the political implications, although she gets a pardon for exposing Roger's treachery.
 Then she retrieves the Dominion Jewel and stops the Big Bad, so instead of getting kicked out or killed, she actually becomes the realm's top knight by invoking Vetinari Job Security.

-- Wyldon of Cavall actually invokes this trope with Kel.
-He knows that she's too much of a Mama Bear to leave her people to their fates, so he deliberately orders her not to go so she won't have to wait for authorization.
+- Wyldon of Cavall actually invokes this trope with Kel in Protector of the Small He knows that she's too much of a Mama Bear to leave her people to their fates, so he deliberately orders her not to go so she won't have to wait for authorization.
 Then, when she kills the man responsible for the killing machines, she gets commended rather than killed for desertion.

 - The Badass Crew of Stargate SG-1 always tended to bend the rules a little (their leader is a Colonel Badass, after all), but in the season one finale they outright disobey Congress and launch an unauthorized mission right after the Gate has been ordered buried.
 The fact that they save Earth from an invasion is what keeps them from being spending the rest of their lives in Ft.
 Leavenworth.